hystvblod/vluglu/README.md

 include any actual project files yet, but you can create or import a Unity project in this directory.

+## Folder Structure
+The project uses a standard Unity layout under the `Assets/` directory:

+- `Scripts/` – C# game logic and ad wrappers.
+- `Prefabs/` – reusable prefabs such as UI elements or grid pieces.
+- `Scenes/` – Unity scenes for your game levels.
+- You can add more folders (for example `Art/` or `Audio/`) as needed.

 ## Opening in Unity
 1. Install **Unity Hub** and a recent version of the Unity editor (2020 or newer is recommended).
 2. Clone this repository to a location on your computer.